swiftxp-hub/spt-show-me-the-money/README.md

 Please note that I maintain all my mods in my spare time.
 Therefore, I can only invest a limited amount of time, especially when it comes to support requests.
 The following principle always applies to support requests: No logs, no support.
 [Please follow this link to the SPT FAQ to find your logs](https://hub.sp-tarkov.com/faq-question/64-where-can-i-find-my-log-files/).

+## Features that may come in the future

+- Being able to select which flea market value should be displayed: e.g., Lowest, 1/3, Average, Highest
+- ​More appearence options
+- ​Color-coding
+- Quick-sell (as a seperate companion-mod)
+- What-ever comes to my mind or by feature-requests in the comments/SPT-discord

 ## For nerds

 Please note that all of the following information may be incomplete or misinterpreted on my part, especially my knowledge or interpretation of how SPT simulates the flea market.